Barma-lej/halandroid/README.md

 ## Landroid Cloud installation
 For the package to work, you need to install Landroid Cloud Integration: https://github.com/MTrab/landroid_cloud

-## Home Assistant
+## Package installation

-It is minimum 2021.4 version of Home Assistant required
+_It is minimum 2021.4 version of Home Assistant required_

 1. In configuration.yaml add string _packages: !include_dir_named packages_:
 ```yaml